THE CENTRAL DIVISION - NATIONAL SKI PATROL

 • General comments

-• Be considerate of the other exam teams (terrain, toboggans, etc.).
+• Be considerate of the other evaluation teams (terrain, toboggans, etc.).

 • Be flexible and be able to adapt.